Magi-Nation: Creature Listing

 The borgor typically attacks physically, punching and biting its opponents.
 Once a borgor has engaged an opponent, it will fight relentlessly, and will not accept any negotiations or surrendering.

 Quake (Su): The Borgor can, as a standard action, generate a minor quake centered on itself, with a 60' radius.
 The quake is much less powerful than a full Earthquake, but it will knock other creatures off their feet (Reflex save vs. DC 25 to avoid falling down).
-Furthermore, if the borgor is underground, parts of the ceiling will shake loose and fall upon creatures in the area of effect for 4d6 damage (Reflex Save vs DC 25 to avoid damage; a failed save on this also automaticallly knocks down the victim).
+Furthermore, if the borgor is underground, parts of the ceiling will shake loose and fall upon creatures in the area of effect for 4d6 damage (Reflex Save vs DC 25 to avoid damage; a failed save on this also automatically knocks down the victim).
 Borgors are immune to being knocked over by this because of their weight and stature, but still must save to avoid the falling debris.
 Borgors like to jump in place when generating this quake.
-The save for this effect is strength-based.
+The save for this effect is strength-based, and the borgor may use this ability once every 1d4 rounds (though they will hesitate to use it repeatedly if underground).

 Sever (Su): During any particular round, the Borgor may elect to use its claws instead of simply the weight of its club-like arms.
-The claws are very sharp, but as a Spell-like action, the Borgor can magically sharpen them further.
+The claws are very sharp, but as a standard action, the Borgor can magically sharpen them further.
 This is equivalent to a Keen Edge spell, cast on both claws.
 When the Borgor invokes this ability, he provokes attacks of opportunity.
 However, the threat range of the claws increases from 19-20 to 17-20.
 Furthermore, after invoking this power, a successful critical on a claw attack will sever a random appendage (arm, leg, tail, wing, etc. - but never the head).
 The borgor cannot bite when it uses its claws, and once a particular claw has severed a limb, it loses the extra threat and severing ability (the other one is still a danger though).
+The borgor can use this ability at will.

-A Dream Creature that has a limb severed, then returns to the Dream Realm to be summoned later, will have the limb regrown the next time it is summoned after Slumber.
-The Slumber will take twice as long as normal so that the Dream Creature can regenerate the limb.
+A Dream Creature that has a limb severed, then returns to the Dream Realm to be summoned later, will have the limb regrown the next time it is summoned.
 Dream Creatures cannot regenerate severed limbs in the Physical World without the aid of a Healer.
-Although a severed limb would usually disappear immediately, artificers suspect that the severing strike also preserves the limb.
+Although a severed limb would usually disappear immediately, those severed by the borgor's attacks remain in the physical world.
+Artificers suspect that the severing strike also preserves the limb.

 Braggle